-Growing Roses - Step by Step to your Rose Paradise
+Growing Roses - Step by Step to a Rose Paradise

-Climbers, Ramblers or Miniatures, Bare Roots or Containers, Shrubs or Groundcovers and what is that Florib..unda?
+Climbers, Ramblers or Miniatures, Bare Roots or Containers, Shrubs or Groundcovers and what is a Florib..unda?

 Overwhelmed by so many rose varieties available?
 Don't worry, and follow one rule: “Keep it simple!”

-If you seriously want to start with rose gardening, take your time and check neighbors and nearby rose gardens; what do they grow?
-Browse garden centers, catalogs or consult a local expert, don't be shy and ask them for their recommendation.
+If you seriously want to start with rose gardening, take your time and visit neighbors with rose gardens; what do they grow?
+Go to garden centers, browse catalogs and the Web.

-In case you already know which variety to grow, visit my favorite online-nurseries for rose plants.
-For beginners, it would be a good idea to browse through my articles.
+In case you already know which variety you want to grow, visit my favorite online-nursery to buy rose plants.

-By the way: Never buy bagged roses, they are sprayed with paraffin wax and mostly poor performers.
+By the way, I would not buy bagged roses, they are sprayed with paraffin and are mostly poor performers.

 Particular quality criteria do apply to all rose varieties, but always do expect first-quality goods for your money.
 Only healthy and fully matured plants will grow properly and lead to rose gardening success.

 Watch out for a good root penetration of container roses: